dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 wrap it to form a proxy that gets fulfilled with its schema, and if the schema

-tools would be the wrapped tool functions of the mcp client.
+tools would be the wrapped tool functions of the mcp client. artifact the object can be a wrapped collection of mcp client servers.

 each napp function gets a context available function or an extra arg function that allows it to create mcp client connections:
 ```ts